 Aeroponic Growing: Environmentally Friendly

 Aeroponics is an advanced and highly efficient form of hydroponic farming where the plant roots are suspended in a self-contained system and fully exposed to environmental air.
-The roots are sprayed with an enriched mist.
-Thus, you have precise control over the delivery of water and other nutrients.
+The roots are sprayed with an enriched mist, giving growers precise control over the delivery of water and other nutrients.
 The abundance of oxygen promotes nutrient uptake, requiring plants to spend zero energy in acquiring resources.
-Aeroponics provides yield increases of up to 60% when compared to hydroponics and other growing styles.
+Aeroponics provides yield increases of up to 75% when compared to hydroponics and other growing styles.

 Other substantial benefits of aeroponics over hydroponics and other grow systems include: